-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a senior, link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
-This is always a different person from the DSL - Make sure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+This is always a different person from the DSL - Ensure all staff undergo safeguarding and child protection training, including online safety, and that such training is regularly updated and is in line with advice from the safeguarding partners - Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
+This includes: - Making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - Reviewing the DfE's filtering and monitoring standards, and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards